What Personal Information does Benchling collect?

 Third-party service providers or consultants.
 We employ other companies and people to perform tasks on our behalf and need to share information about you with them in order to provide the Services to you; for example, we may use cloud infrastructure providers, data analytics vendors, consumer data platform, and IT and security vendors to host and operate the Services.
 Unless we tell you differently, our service providers do not have the right to use the Personal Information we share with them beyond what is necessary to assist us and in accordance with applicable law.

 Compliance with legal obligations.
-We may disclose your Personal Information to a third party if: (i) we reasonable believe that disclosure is compelled by applicable law, regulation, legal process, or a government request, (ii) to enforce our agreements and policies, (iii) to protect the security or integrity of our Services, or (iv) to protect ourselves, out other customers, or the public from hard and/or illegal activities.
+We may disclose your Personal Information to a third party if: (i) we reasonably believe that disclosure is compelled by applicable law, regulation, legal process, or a government request, (ii) to enforce our agreements and policies, (iii) to protect the security or integrity of our Services, or (iv) to protect ourselves, our other customers, or the public from hardship and/or illegal activities.
 If we are required by law to disclose your Personal Information, we will notify you of the disclosure requirement, unless we are prohibited to do so by law.
 Please note that we will object to requests we do not believe were issued properly.

 Business Transfers.
 If we go through a corporate sale, merger, reorganization, dissolution or similar event, data we gather from you may be part of the assets transferred or shared in connection with the due diligence for any such transaction.